Teejay2424/Teejay2424/README.md

 Hi, I am **Teja**!

+- 👾 An upcoming intern at **Dell Technologies.**
 - 🎓 I’m currently a **college student graduating by 2027**.
-- 👾 An upcoming intern at **Dell Technologies.**
-- 🤖 I have worked on cool ML/AI projects including:
+- 🤖 I have worked on some cool ML/AI projects including:
   - **Lofi Mood Recommendation System**
   - **The Blink Tracker** (Assistive IoT)
 - 🌱 Learning **Reinforcement Learning, ML**, and backend development.